Brad Pitt And Jennifer Aniston Have Been Texting Each Other

 A post shared by @justintheroux on

 Meanwhile, many fans have already started revealing their hope about Brad and Jennifer getting back together.
-While they were once Hollywood’s golden couple, the pair have been moved on, and Aniston is currently married to her longtime love, actor Justin Theroux.
+While they were once Hollywood’s golden couple, the pair have moved on, and Aniston is currently married to her longtime love, actor Justin Theroux.
 The couple tied the knot in 2015 after six years of dating, and were most recently spotted together at the Oscars.
-Previously, the two headed to Cabo San Lucas, Mexico to celebrate Jen’s birthday and Valentine’s Day.
+Previously, the two headed to Cabo San Lucas, Mexico, to celebrate Jen’s birthday and Valentine’s Day.

 A post shared by @justintheroux on